fbpx

 You can also grab a book from the public bookshelf while you’re at it.
 And if you’d rather sit inside, there’s also romantic, candle-lit Meister Gerhard am Rathenauplatz where you can have a glass of wine.

-Day Two In Cologne
+Day Two in Cologne

 On the second of your two days in Cologne, we’ll move a further away from the centre.
 Get a day pass – you’ll be using public transport a lot!

-Breakfast in Cologne
+Breakfast

 Your Cologne itinerary continues at Cafe Buur, which serves all-day breakfast (well, from 9am to 6pm at least).